eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 ⚠️ DevWorkspaces requires OpenShift as platform until Milestone 3 is reached (vanilla Kubernetes is not supported yet)

-ℹ️ Enabling DevWorkspace is also defaulting installation to use single-host deployment.
-So no need to install certificates on your computer.
+ℹ️ When DevWorkspace is enabled, single-host deployment is enforced.
+As a consequence, when the Che host certificate is untrusted, there is no need to locally install it.

 To enable DevWorkspaces, use a custom spec object for Che Operator: